 - Payment is through PayPal.
 I will give you details upon confirmation of lesson scheduling.

 - They are usually 1 hr, and there are some other details too discuss, so let's chat!
 Get in touch using the Contact Page!

 The following instruments / styles are currently available:

-- Drum Set: beginner-advanced, many styles including rock, funk, world, punk / hardcore, and basic double-kick techniques.
+Drum Set: beginner-advanced, many styles including rock, funk, world, punk / hardcore, and basic double-kick techniques.
 Techniques and concepts of independence, interdependence, linear, and rudiments are emphasized according to the student's preferences.
 No music theory required and OH YES we have lots of FUN!

-- Afro-Cuban (Congas): beginner-intermediate.
+Afro-Cuban / Latin (Congas, Cajon): beginner-intermediate.
 Salsa and Rumba rhythms are taught, and Clave concepts explored.
 Teachers whose knowledge I pass down are Michael Spiro (USA) and Sandy Blocker (USA).

 - Kora: For lessons on the West African Kora, please get in touch for details.
 Pricing and duration are different.
 Thx!